 Prerequisite: Tutr 089.
 A continuation of Tutr 089.
-Further enhances student skills through evaluation of current study habits and reinforcement of collaborative learning techniques that prepare students for successful completion of coursework.
+Further enhances student's skills through evaluation of current study habits and reinforcement of collaborative learning techniques that prepare students for successful completion of coursework.

-Theatre Arts

-Offered by the Department of Visual and Performing Arts at Rutgers-Newark and the Department of Humanities and Social Sciences.
+Theatre Arts: Offered by the Department of Visual and Performing Arts at Rutgers-Newark and the Department of Humanities.
 See Art course list for Rutgers-Newark faculty.
-See Humanities and Social Sciences course list for Rutgers-Newark faculty.
+See Humanities course list for Rutgers-Newark faculty.